This article contains frequently asked questions about using Lync audio sound (voice) and video.

 Use a high quality audio device, replace any defective or damaged devices, and run the set up to make sure it works correctly.
 We recommend you use a device listed in Phones and devices qualified for Microsoft Skype for Business (Lync).

 It’s important that a noise-canceling microphone is positioned close to the mouth, approximately less than 1 inch away from the mouth, to filter out unwanted background noise.

 Most headsets have a button to adjust the volume depending on which audio device the headset is connected to.
 If you or other callers hear a buzzing noise, make a test call, and then adjust the settings on the headset until the buzzing noise is gone.

-If you’re using the speaker on your phone running Skype for Business (Lync) Phone Edition and callers complain about background noise, make sure that the phone is on a flat surface, and you are close to the phone.
+If you’re using the speaker on your phone running Lync Phone Edition and callers complain about background noise, make sure that the phone is on a flat surface, and you are close to the phone.